MSR Hubba Hubba NX Review: Backpacking Tents

 |Canopy Fabric||20-denier ripstop nylon / 15-denier nylon mesh|

-|Floor Fabric||30-denier ripstop nylon|
+|Floor Fabric||30-denier ripstop nylon with Xtreme Shield coating|

 |Rainfly Fabric||20-denier ripstop nylon with Xtreme Shield/Silicon coating|

 Other Versions & Accessories

 Big Agnes Copper Spur HV UL2

-The Akto has excellent wind resistance and is built to withstand winter storms but it is also much harder to set up, and it is only a one person tent with near the same weight (3 pounds, 8 ounces).
-Thus, the Akto is an excellent choice for hikers who need the solution to a tent that can withstand high winds, but for less intensive weather, the Hubba Hubba is the best option for livability, size, and setup.
+The Akto has excellent wind resistance and is built to withstand winter storms but it is also much harder to set up and is only a one-person tent and at the same weight (3 pounds, 8 ounces) as the Hubba.
+This makes the Akto an excellent choice for hikers who need a tent that can withstand windy conditions, but for less intensive weather, the Hubba Hubba is the best option for livability, size, and setup.